 - 3. Newly hired nurses will be placed on the wage scale in accordance with Appendix A, paragraph B.5. - 4.
-After placement on the wage scale in Appendix A (as specified in paragraph 2 and 3), a resource nurse will be paid a differential of \$3.90 (\$4.00 in 2015) per hour in lieu of receiving vacation/PTO, EIT, and insurance benefits. - 5.
+After placement on the wage scale in Appendix A (as specified in paragraph 2 and 3), a resource nurse will be paid a differential of \$4.00 per hour in lieu of receiving vacation/PTO, EIT, and insurance benefits. - 5.
 Resource nurses will be compensated for standby time as outlined in Appendix A, section D and subject to the requirements of Art V.H and Appendix D. - 6.
-The extra-shift provisions of Appendix A, section E will apply to resource nurses when a resource nurse works an extra shift of at least 4 hours, at the Medical Center's request, after having worked 36 hours in that same week.

-- 7. The provisions of the Letter of Agreement: Clinical Ladder will apply to a resource nurse only if the resource nurse worked at least 1,150 hours in the twelve months immediately preceding his or her application (initial and renewal) to the clinical ladder program.
-A resource nurse's first 200 hours not worked due to low census are considered to be "hours worked" for purposes of this section.
-For both initial applications and renewals submitted in 2014 only, in recognition of the low census and impact of the reorganization on the Maternal Child Department, resource nurses in the department will be eligible if the nurse worked at least 1,000 hours in the twelve months preceding his or her application. - 8.
+The extra shift provisions of Appendix A, section E will apply to resource nurses when a resource nurse works an extra shift of at least 4 hours, at the Medical Center's request, after having worked 36 hours in that same week. - 7.
+The provisions of the Letter of Agreement: Clinical Ladder will apply to a resource nurse only if the resource nurse worked at least 1,150 hours in the twelve months immediately preceding his or her application (initial and renewal) to the clinical ladder program.
+A resource nurse's first 200 hours not worked due to low census are considered to be "hours worked" for purposes of this section. - 8.
 Nurses will progress on the wage scale as set forth in Appendix A, section A, on their respective anniversary dates (which means the seniority date determined by Article XVIII.A.1.a in paragraph 1 above for each resource nurse).